 RF variable importance measures (VIMs) were used to assess the relative importance of sub-basin characteristics and conditions as predictors of NOM concentration and character using the MSE method (type 1).
 Possible predictor variables for NOM concentration (i.e. DOC) and character (i.e. SAC254 and E2:E3) included sub-basin characteristics of each of the six monitoring sites (Table 14) as well as sampling stage and antecedent weather conditions.
 To avoid undue bias (C. Strobl et al. 2008) all predictor variables were numeric values (quantitative) and missing values were removed.
 As cross-correlated predictors can cause biased VIM in RF, variables with correlation coefficients greater than 0.65 were omitted (though there is no standard definition for levels of correlation coefficient strengths, 0.65 seemed a reasonable threshold to separate moderate and more strongly correlated variables).

 Values for median basin slopes were the same across three sites, so mean slopes were selected instead, as means were unique to each sampling basin.
 Sub-basin percent wetland cover was correlated with slope (-0.73), as well as forest cover (-0.97).
 Thus, wetland and forest percent cover were not included in VIM assessments, and slope was.
-Interestingly, the percent of sub-basins underlain by the meta-sedimentary Leech River formation (including argillite-metagreywacke (mudstone) and metagreywacke (meta-sandstone)) was correlated (-0.83) with 30-year logging history (percent of basin harvested 1980-2011).
+The percent of sub-basins underlain by the meta-sedimentary Leech River formation (including argillite-metagreywacke (mudstone) and metagreywacke (meta-sandstone)) was correlated (-0.83) with 30-year logging history (percent of basin harvested 1980-2011).
 The Leech River geologic formation underlies the Weeks crk and West Leech sub-basins, which were also the two sub-basins least harvested since 1980 (Table 14).
 These are the types of correlations that could cause spurious VIM bias in RF, because it’s unlikely that the presence of meta-sedimentary parent material was the cause for these basins to be less harvested.
 Parent material variables were refined to metamorphic (wark gneiss) and igneous (Metchosin volcanics & gabbro stocks), which did not show cross-correlation to other predictor variables.
 As one might expect, soil materials were correlated with geologic parent materials (as well as with each other and logging history), thus soils were not included with RF VIM predictor variables.

 The nine selected predictor variables for RF VIM assessment included: